Ellistolm History, Family Crest & Coats of Arms

 Early Origins of the Ellistolm family

 The surname Ellistolm was first found in Nottinghamshire at Elston, a small village that lies between the rivers Trent and Devon and dates back to at least the Domesday Book where it was listed as Elvestune, Eluestune and Eluestune and probably meant "farmstead of a man called Eilafr" from an Old Scandinavian personal name + tun.

 The less likely local that the name could have been derived from is Elston in Wiltshire, a hamlet in the parish of St. George which was also listed in the Domesday Book, but as Wintreburne.

 Early History of the Ellistolm family

-Another 117 words (8 lines of text) are included under the topic Early Ellistolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellistolm research.
+Another 130 words (9 lines of text) covering the years 1718, 1587, 1673, 1662, 1637, 1683, 1758, 1683, 1673, 1715, 1673, 1673, 1715, 1673, 1685 and 1721 are included under the topic Early Ellistolm History in all our PDF Extended History products and printed products wherever possible.

 Ellistolm Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Ellistolm were recorded, including Elston, Elstone, Elliston, Elsden, Elsdon, Elson and others.

 Early Notables of the Ellistolm family (pre 1700)

 Another 68 words (5 lines of text) are included under the topic Early Ellistolm Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ellistolm family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Ellistolm family emigrate to North America: John Elston who settled in Salem Massachusetts in 1630; John and Sarah Elston settled in Belfast, Maine in 1820.